EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

   * cost of travel in euros with quote (screen capture)
   * work plan: describe what you would like to do

 **Cost:** Participants have to organize their travel by themselves.
-For accommodation and meals, they will have to pay 30% at the hotel and the remaining on site.
+For accommodation and meals, they will have to pay to the hotel 30% in advance (that can be reimbursed in case of cancellation before January 14) and the remaining on site.
 See the [reimbursement rules](https://europroofnet.github.io/reimbursement-rules/) for more details.
 The daily allowance is fixed at 120 euros.

 **Participants (12):**